-The General Shareholders' Meeting approves in particular the total amount of EUR 4,325 of expenses and charges referred to in Article 39 (4) of the French Tax Code as well as the related tax.
+The General Shareholders' Meeting approves in particular the total amount of EUR 8,300 of expenses and charges referred to in Article 39 (4) of the French Tax Code as well as the related tax.

-Second resolution (ordinary) - Approval of the consolidated financial statements for the year ended December 31, 2013
+Second resolution - Approval of the consolidated financial statements for the year ended December 31, 2014

-Having reviewed the Board of Directors' report, the Chairman's report and the Statutory Auditors' reports for the year ended December 31, 2012, the General Shareholders' Meeting approves the consolidated financial statements for 2012 as presented, i.e., showing attributable net income of EUR 1,939,556.
+Having reviewed the Board of Directors' report, the Chairman's report and the Statutory Auditors' reports on the year ended December 31, 2014, the General Shareholders' Meeting approves the consolidated financial statements as presented, i.e., showing net attributable income of EUR 42.398.088.

-Third resolution (ordinary) - Discharge to the directors
+Third resolution - Discharge to the directors

-Having reviewed the Board of Directors' report, the Chairman's report and the Statutory Auditors' reports for the year ended December 31, 2013, the General Shareholders' Meeting grants the directors full and unconditional discharge for the performance of their duties during that period.
+Having reviewed the Board of Directors' report, the Chairman's report and the Statutory Auditors' reports on the year ended December 31, 2014, the General Shareholders' Meeting gives the directors full and unconditional discharge for performance of their duties during that period.

-Fourth resolution (ordinary) - Appropriation of net loss
+Fourth resolution - Appropriation of net income for the year and setting of dividend

-On the recommendation of the Board of Directors, the General Shareholders' Meeting decides to appropriate the net loss for the year ended December 31, 2013 as follows:
+On the recommendation of the Board of Directors, the General Shareholders' Meeting decides to appropriate the attributable net income for the year ended December 31, 2014 as follows: